Four Private Sector Companies Step In LNG Trade - UrduPoint

 The authority allowed Tabeer and Energas companies for the regulated activity of sale of natural gas and LNG for an initial period of 10 years, subject to fulfillment of execution of Gas Transportation Agreements with Sui Southern Gas Company (SSGC) and Sui Northern Gas Pipelines Limited (SNGPL), service agreements for metering/billing to the consumers and safety issues, LNG supply agreements, besides signing of contracts with LNG terminal operators.

-Whereas, the 'provisional licences' were issued to the LNG Easy (Private) Limited and Daewoo Gas Private Limited' companies to pursue the LNG virtual pipeline project for supply of the commodity through cryogenic bowzers.
+Whereas, the 'provisional licences' were granted to the LNG Easy (Private) Limited and Daewoo Gas Private Limited' companies to pursue the LNG virtual pipeline project for supply of the commodity through cryogenic bowzers.

 The provisional licences would enable the virtual pipeline companies to complete all formalities under rules and apply for carrying out LNG regulated activities in the country.